Centrally located, at the north edge of the old town, the Parc de la Ciutadella is Barcelona’s best known and most popular park.

 The Remnants of Barcelona’s 18th Century Citadel in the Parc de la Ciutadella

-The three buildings are located either side of a rectangular garden which was originally a parade ground.
+The three buildings are located on either side of a rectangular garden which was originally a parade ground.

 The Catalan Parliament Building (Arsenal)